ibnzUK/Token-Staking-dApp/README.md

 #### Blockchain Token Staking dApp built with React, Solidity, on Ethereum Ganache, Ropsten, Rinkeby testnet networks <h6>

 ![Preview](src/assets/screenshot.png)
 -
+ ## License and Legal Agreement
+IMPORTANT

+This application and its code is NOT free to use, modify or resale.
+By using it you agree to not violate Plagiarism and Copyright Infringment

+In order to use application code for modification or on own projects please contact info@ibnz.co.uk to obtain full licence.

+-

 ## Changes
 - [x] Added ERC20 TestToken
 - [x] Added Token Staking basic contract